 But there’s much more needed to instigate dialogue among thought leaders, decision-makers and stakeholders.
 The demand for age-friendly communities has far surpassed the current solutions.

 The three cities that rank highest in Milken’s criteria:

 - Madison, Wis.

-I encourage local leaders to become involved in programs like the “Best Cities for Successful Aging in Place,” because only 140 have taken the pledge to participate with the Milken Institute to date.
-And it’s critical that they do because too many seniors live in the grips of isolation, unaffordable housing, unhealthy situations and immobility.
+I encourage local leaders to become involved in programs like the “Best Cities for Successful Aging.”
+To date, 216 mayors, representing all 50 states, have taken the pledge to participate with the Milken Institute.
+And it’s critical that they do because too many older adults live in the grips of isolation, unaffordable housing, unhealthy situations and immobility.

 Here’s how I know: the research from the city data across the country shows that thousands of older adults receive nominal Social Security benefits and live on average incomes.
 However, for those who are lucky enough to own a home, many still have mortgages.
 For older adults who rent, in some cities, close to half don’t own a vehicle, and fewer have jobs.
 The data illustrates the need for local services and more attention from policymakers and thought leaders.

-If cities could provide the much-needed services like public transportation and even provide simple things like sidewalks, then people could get up and move around.
-Maybe then, chronic diseases would decrease and we’d have few seniors who become isolated and lonely.
+If cities could provide the much-needed services like public transportation and even simple things like sidewalks, then people could get up and move around.
+Maybe then, chronic diseases would decrease and we’d have few older adults who become isolated and lonely.